shariult/luxurvill/README.md

 # Luxurvill - Template

 Frontend template developed as Portfolio project build with [project with parcel](https://github.com/shariult/projects-with-parcel.git).
 But it should work with any Parcel configured package.
-Final build can be found in the "dist" directory once project is deployed.
 Visit [Luxurvill](https://shariul.com/assets/projects/luxurvill/) for live view.

 ## Tools Required